a voice for you

 Keep taxes under control

 Many politicians would promise never to raise taxes as a way to gain votes.
 As mayor, I will work to keep taxes from rising any further and to rein in wasteful government spending.
-However, given the wasteful spending by previous administrations, along with restructuring of debt that is now coming due, I cannot promise that taxes will not need to be raised without significant modifications to the city budget.
+Unless we directly counter the current path of our city government spending, future politicians will use it to justify tax increases.

 - Work to reduce waste